Covene/MerakiNewClientAlert-Covene/README.md

 - You want to re-run the get network clients check every 15 minutes.
 - This script will loop with the time.sleep function.
 You could remove this use a cron job, or windows task scheduler- which may be a better long term option.
 - You have [environment variables](https://www.freecodecamp.org/news/python-env-vars-how-to-get-an-environment-variable-in-python/) configured, that store your Meraki ORG ID, and Meraki API.
-- You have a file named **'NetworkIDresponse.json'** created.
+- You have a file named **'NetworkIDresponse.json'** created, that contains a list of network IDs.
+This can be obtained through a get networks API call.
 See blog post at - [Covene.com](https://covene.com/news-blog/)  for information on how to create this.

 ## Instructions